2019 - 2020 Departure Dates and Costs

 Early excursion to a nearby platform and blind strategically located to see a "lek" where the brightly red-colored Cock-of-the Rock displays daily for the females.
 We return to our lodge for a hearty breakfast.
 Afterwards, a hiking excursion to the Waterfall Trail, walking through dense and exuberant cloud forest and crossing rushing streams, which originate in the peaks high above the forest.
 At noon, weather allowing, a delicious barbecue awaits beside a natural pond.
 Surrounded by massive rocks, hanging vines and bromeliads, we will enjoy a refreshing dip in these crystal-clear waters.

-Day 3 Cloud Forest Lodge/Manu Amazon Lodge (B,L,D)
+Day 3: Manu Cloud Forest Lodge/Manu Wildlife Centre (B,L,D)

-Day 06: Manu Amazon to Cloud Forest Lodge (B,L,D)
+Day 6: Manu Wildlife Centre to Cloud Forest Lodge (B,L,D)

 At 06:00 o’clock we start our three-hour river journey back to the confluence of the Manu and the Upper Madre de Dios.
 This journey is our last chance to spot a Capybara, the world's largest rodent, or a Tapir, a relative of horses and the rainforest's largest mammal.
-After about three hours we will reach Boca Manu for a brief stop and to refuel our boat.
-From Boca Manu we will explore the lower portion of the Madre de Dios River where we may have a chance to see large Red-and-Green Macaws perched on the trees or making short and long flights to the rain forest canopy.
+At Boca Manu we can explore the lower portion of the Madre de Dios River where we may have a chance to see large Red-and-Green Macaws perched on the trees or making short and long flights to the rain forest canopy.
 We will also see several lowland native settlements.
 About five hours from Boca Manu, we will arrive to Atalaya to start our overland journey to Manu Cloud Forest.
-Overnight: Manu Cloud Forest Lodge.

 This morning after breakfast we offer you an additional hiking excursion to walk through dense and exuberant cloud forest and crossing rushing streams, which originate in the mountain peaks high above the forest.
 Surrounded by massive rocks, hanging vines and bromeliads, we may enjoy a refreshing dip in these crystal-clear waters.
 Before noon we start our journey back to Cusco.

-Inclusions: Ground and boat transport from Cusco to Manu & back, naturalist English-speaking guide, all meals at the lodges, accommodations at Cloud Forest Lodge and Manu Amazon Lodge.
-Manu National Park entrance fee (currently $60 per person)
+Inclusions: Ground and boat transport from Cusco to Manu return, naturalist English-speaking guide, all meals at the lodges, accommodations at Cloud Forest Lodge and Manu Wildlife Centre.
+Manu National Park entrance fee (currently $70 per person)

 Please contact us for more details: 1 (800) 690.7887